 Roughly 30% of adults in St. Lucie County were obese in 2016.
-Adults in St. Lucie County were more likely overweight and more likely sedentary than those in Martin County and the state of Florida.
+Adults in St. Lucie County were more likely to be overweight and more likely to be sedentary than those in Martin County and the state of Florida.
 The food environment index in St. Lucie County also fell below the state benchmark from 2015-2016, with 13.0% of St. Lucie County residents having limited access to healthy foods.
 Nearly 15% of St. Lucie County's population was food insecure in 2017, according to Map the Meal Gap.

-Chronic diseases and conditions, and healthy weight, nutrition and physical activity are priority areas within the 2017-2021 State Health Improvement Plan for Florida.
-St. Lucie County's most recent CHIP focuses on three priorities - reducing the impacts of chronic disease, physical activity, and healthy diet.
-Lastly, Martin County's most recent CHIP includes obesity as a top health priority.
+Chronic diseases and conditions, healthy weight, nutrition, and physical activity are priority areas within the 2017-2021 State Health Improvement Plan for Florida.
+St. Lucie County's most recent CHIP also features chronic diseases and conditions as a strategic health priority.